K

 Keeshond

-The Keeshond is named after a Dutch politician who opposed the ruling house during the 18th century
+The Keeshond is named after a Dutch politician who opposed the ruling house during the 18th century.

 The tale of the Keeshond is one of an ebb and flow of fortunes.
 During the 1700s and the 1800s, the canine known for its abundant coat and intimidating bark kept watch over the barges that plied Holland’s waterways in their numbers.
-In time, it also became the symbol of the opposition which stood against the ruling House of Orange.
+In time, it also became the symbol of the opposition that stood against the ruling House of Orange.
 As a matter of fact, the name of the breed is believed to derive from Cornelis (Kees) de Gyselaer, the leader of the opposition.
-However, the House of Orange emerged the victor in that conflict and the Keeshond saw its popularity plummet.
+However, the House of Orange emerged as the victor in that conflict, and the Keeshond saw its popularity plummet.

 Common Health Issues

-Like most dogs, keeshonds have health issues that are common to their breed.
-Diabetes is one of those conditions.
-This is a condition that doesn’t allow the dog to metabolize sugar in the proper way.
-Weight loss, excessive thirst and increased urination can all be symptoms.
-This condition can be managed with some extra attention to the dog’s diet and usage of medications.
 Cataracts are another common health issue for this breed.
 Cataracts mostly affect older dogs and can cause various degrees of vision loss and blindness.
 Cataract surgery is a treatment option.
 Heart disease is another common issue for keeshonds.
-These dogs are prone to obesity which can contribute to heart issues.
-Feeding a keeshond, the proper diet and giving it adequate exercise can help to prevent heart issues.
+These dogs are prone to obesity, which can contribute to heart issues.
+Feeding a keeshond the proper diet and giving it adequate exercise can help prevent heart issues.

 Keeshond Temperament and Behavior